 Mr. Dyachkov’s recent and upcoming performances include return engagements at the Festival of the Sound, the Lanaudière Festival, the International Cello Festival of Canada, the Women’s Musical Club of Toronto and invitations from l’Orchestre Symphonique de Québec, Stuttgart Chamber Orchestra and Seattle Chamber Music Society.

 Deeply committed to chamber music, Yegor Dyachkov has performed with the Arditti, Borromeo and St. Lawrence Quartets, pianists Jean Saulnier, John Lenehan, Martin Roscoe, Anton Kuerti, Stéphane Lemelin and Marc-André Hamelin, violinists James Clark, Jonathan Crow, Antje Weithaas, Scott St. John, Andrew Wan and Yehonatan Berick, cellists Steven Isserlis and Colin Carr, and clarinetists James Campbell and Todd Palmer.
+From 2005 until 2014, he was part of Triple Forte, with violinist Jasper Wood and pianist David Jalbert.
 In year 2007, he founded the Magellan Ensemble, with violinist Olivier Thouin, violist Yukari Cousineau and pianist Jean Saulnier.
-From 2005 until 2015, he was also part of Triple Forte, with violinist Jasper Wood and pianist David Jalbert.
+In 2015, he also founded the Montreal Piano Trio with violinist Axel Strauss and pianist Ilya Poletaev.